Applicability of Export Controls to International Travel

 - Crimea, Donetsk and Luhansk regions of Ukraine

 - OFAC also maintains targeted and list-based sanctions against specific groups or specific sectors in the countries/regions below.
-Contact the ECO prior to traveling to or engaging in research/collaborations with any of the countries listed below:
+Contact the ECO prior to traveling to or engaging in research/collaborations with any of the countries/regions listed below: